 The Scottish Flood Forum is a Scottish based organisation that provides support for and represents those who are affected by or are at risk of flooding and is funded by the Scottish Government.

 The Scottish Flood Forum 24hr helpline number is 01698 839 021

 Argyll and Bute Council

-Argyll and Bute Council is defined as a responsible authority under the FRM Act and as such certain duties and responsibilities are placed upon them as detailed this document.
+Argyll & Bute Council as defined as a responsible authority under the FRM Act and as such certain duties and responsibilities are placed upon as detailed in this document.

 Argyll and Bute Council's flood risk management duties

 To address Flood Risk Management the Council will implement measures based on the three objectives AVOID, PROTECT & PREPARE

 - implementing the Scottish Planning Policy Flood Risk Framework

 - incorporating legal and Scottish Planning Policy requirements for SUDS into the local development plan